vasiq8/Medical-Image-Analysis---Ensemble-Learning/README.md

 w(i) = accuracy(i) / (accuracy1 + accuracy2 + accuracy3 + accuracy4)

-This approach ensures that higher-performing models contribute more to the final prediction, leading to improved overall accuracy[file:4].
+This approach ensures that higher-performing models contribute more to the final prediction, leading to improved overall accuracy.

 ---